-- 7. The Working Group noted that the two-stock 'east and west' hypothesis could also be simply a differential immature/mature distribution of animals of one stock, as is seen in the Ross Sea.
+- 7. The Working Group noted that the two-stock 'east and west' hypothesis presented in WG-FSA-08/43 could also be simply a differential immature/mature distribution of animals of one stock, as is seen in the Ross Sea.
 It was agreed that even though the (very low) number of tag returns might support a two-stock hypothesis, the sample size is currently so low that both hypotheses are equally plausible. - 8.
 The most likely areas where D. mawsoni spawn are the Pacific Antarctic Ridge north of the Ross Sea and the Amundsen Ridge in the Amundsen Sea.
 In the Cooperation Sea the most likely area of spawning is BANZARE Bank.
 Spawning occurs in winter and may extend into autumn or spring (WG-FSA-08/14). - 9.
-The Working Group noted that results confirm the hypotheses that juvenile fish inhabit mostly the shelf, while larger fish live on the slope and pre-spawning fish are found either on their northward spawning migration or inhabit the deeper slope.
+The Working Group noted that the results in WG-FSA-08/43 and Figures 3 and 4 confirm the hypotheses that juvenile fish inhabit mostly the shelf, while larger fish live on the slope and pre-spawning fish are found either on their northward spawning migration or inhabit the deeper slope.